quietfanatic/dirt/ayu/data/ayu-data-language.md

 I chose `--` for comments because `//` and `#` can start URLs and `;` looks too similar to `:`.  `--` also stands out more than the other alternatives.

+Above it was stated that shortcuts are semantically invisible, but technically it is possible to detect the usage of shortcuts, because tree nodes are reference counted and nodes that were specified with the same shortcut will share the same storage.
+Trees are immutable, however, so the only way to detect this is if you're comparing pointer addresses, which there's no reason to do.